 This is a an Arris password of the day generator for various Arris cable modems.

-I created this because a cable modem died on me and my ISP, Cabovisão (if you’re in Portugal, I highly recommend them), brought me a new one: an Arris TM602A.
+I created this because a cable modem died on me and my ISP, Cabovisão (now called Nowo - if you’re in Portugal, I highly recommend them), brought me a new one: an Arris TM602A.

-As usual when I receive a new technological gadget, I had to explore it.
-The web interface, accessible via http://192.168.100.1, is quite simpler than my previous modem, the Scientific Atlanta Webstar 2203c, but it also has a password protected page.
+As usual when I get a new technological gadget, I had to explore it.
+The web interface, accessible via http://192.168.100.1, was quite simpler than my previous modem, the Scientific Atlanta Webstar 2203c but it also had a password protected page.

-That gave me access to the protected page but I didn’t want to have to resort to a couple of pages every time I wanted to access my modem’s protected page.
+That gave me access to the protected page but I didn’t want to be dependent on those two pages every time I wanted to access my modem’s protected page.
 Besides, I didn’t know how long the pages would last (they’re both forum posts).
-The password generator was no solution either, because it’s written for .NET, Mono isn’t able to execute it properly and I’m obviously not going to boot Windows just because of this.
+The password generator was no solution either, because it’s written for .NET, Mono isn’t able to execute it properly and I’m obviously not going to install Windows just because of this.